andijakl/nrgkick-homeassistant/tests/README.md

 Potential enhancements to the testing strategy:

-1. **Run All Tests in CI**: Consider removing marker filter for complete CI coverage
+1. **Run All Tests in CI**: Remove marker filter for complete CI coverage
 2. **Parallel Testing**: Use pytest-xdist for faster execution
 3. **E2E Tests**: Add optional end-to-end tests with real device (manual/optional)
 4. **Performance Tests**: Add benchmarks for API response handling